 Today we are reviewing an impressive coworking space on Calle 10 in the heart of El Poblado.
 Global Express is the first space in Medellin I have seen that is really geared toward foreigners, either travelling through Medellin or staying in the city on a longer-term basis.

 This is immediately obvious as you walk through the front doors and see a travel desk where you can book transport, hotels, and tours, as well as ask for any information that you may need to make your stay here more comfortable.
-What’s more, Global express also offer access to lawyers, accountants, and specialists who can help you set up business here in Medellin or simply make sure that personal visa, tax and legal details are in order.
 If you are serious about your work and need a modern, very-well organised, and productive space then Global Express should definitely be high up on your list of places to check out.
 They have monthly meet ups and offer a free day of coworking to anybody interested in checking out the space – so you’ve got no excuse :).

 You could be forgiven for thinking that you’re checking into a high-end hotel when first entering.
 The downstairs area consists of the tourist help desk mentioned earlier, a cafe, a ‘check-in’ area, a car rental business, a really classy boutique kitchen free for any coworker to use, three mini-coworking spaces, and the best meeting room that I’ve come across in Medellin so far (it’s a seriously cool meeting room).